 sudo ufw enable

 Add the default Plex Media Server port (32400) to the UFW rules.
 You can customize the port later if you wish.
-Make sure to delete this rule and add a new one if you change the port in the Plex Media Server dashboard.
+If you change the Plex Media Server dashboard port, delete this rule and add a new one.

 sudo ufw allow 32400